heroku/buildpacks-deb-packages/README.md

 For each package added after [determining the packages to install](#step-2-determine-the-packages-to-install):

-- Download the [Binary Package][debian-binary-package] from the repository that contains as a [Debian Archive][debian-archive].
+- Download the [Binary Package][debian-binary-package] from the repository that contains it as a [Debian Archive][debian-archive].
 - Extract the contents of the `data.tar` entry from the [Debian Archive][debian-archive] into a [layer][cnb-layer] available at `build` and `launch`.